Asymptotic properties of maximum composite likelihood estimators for max-stable Brown-Resnick random fields over a fixed-domain: The Delaunay-tapered composite likelihood approach

-We now assume that the sites where the Brown-Resnick random field is observed are given by a realization of a homogeneous Poisson point process of intensity $N$ in $\mathbf{R}^{2}$, denoted by $ P_{N} $, which is independent of the Brown-Resnick random field.
-Recall that $\mathbf{C}=(-1/2,1/2]^{2}$ denotes the square where we consider the sites for the observations of the max-stable random field.
+We assume that the observation sites are given by a realization of a homogeneous Poisson point process $P_N$ with intensity $N$ on $\mathbb{R}^{2}$.
+The point process $P_N$ is assumed to be independent of the Brown--Resnick random field.
+The observation window is

+The Delaunay triangulation associated with $P_N$ is used to select the local pairs and triples entering the composite likelihood criteria.
+Equivalently, the composite likelihoods below may be viewed as weighted composite likelihoods with weights given by indicators of Delaunay edges and Delaunay triangles.